ChurchApps/FreeShowWeb/src/routes/docs/projects/+page.md

 ## Creating a project

 Pressing the "New project" button next to the "New folder" button will create a new project.
 You can drag it into a folder if you want.
 Click to select it, or double click to select and open.

+## Project templates

+If you right click a project you can click "Create template" to create a template with the layout of this project.
+This way you can create a structure that can be reused, and simply click on the project template to create a new unique project with a preset structure!